supreethavadhani/Machine_Learning_Portfolio/README.md

 ## Contributions

 Contributions are welcome!
 If you find any errors or want to add additional projects to this repository, feel free to create a pull request.

-## Acknowledgements

-I want to extend my gratitude towards Dr. Anthony Ng for creating this amazing course, and for teaching me the fundamentals of machine learning.